UTDNebula/planner/README.md

 have a fractional bypass, it may not come up with a full solution (unless the solution can be achieved with only integer flows).

-One quick fix to make the algorithm more granular is to multiply every capacity by some factor to make everything an integer (for example 100).
-Then, limit bypasses and hours to be an integer at this granularity (e.g. at most 2 decimal places in the factor=100 case).

-This is unimplemented for now.
+The fix is to multiply every capacity by some granularity factor, turning all fractions into integers.
+The current granularity factor is 100, meaning any hour assignment with 2 or fewer decimal places is supported.

 In very preliminary tests, this works well and very quickly, without degrading course splitting performance.